apirrone/reachy_mini_discord_bot/docs/SETUP.md

 - The bot creates a thread (e.g., “Reachy Mini: How do I…”) and replies.
 - It will only reply when explicitly @mentioned (even inside that thread).
 - Try the slash command `/ping` to verify command registration.
+- Use `/add_rag` inside a thread to save its current messages into your RAG documents folder (`RAG_DOCUMENTS_PATH/threads`, default `./rag_documents/threads`).
+Re-run ingestion on that folder to refresh the RAG DB.
 - Attach small text files (`.txt`, `.md`, `.log`) to include them in the context.

 ## Troubleshooting